h4cc/awesome-elixir/README.md

 * [erlang_term](https://github.com/okeuday/erlang_term) - Provide the in-memory size of Erlang terms, ignoring where these are stored.
 * [ex2ms](https://github.com/ericmj/ex2ms) - Translates Elixir functions to match specifications for use with `ets`.
 * [ex_rated](https://github.com/grempe/ex_rated) - Simple and flexible rate-limiting for API's or anything.
+* [exldap](https://github.com/jmerriweather/exldap) - A module for working with LDAP from Elixir
 * [exlibris](https://github.com/pragdave/exlibris) - A collection of random library functions.
 * [expool](https://github.com/zackehh/expool) - A small process pooling library for parallel tasks in Elixir.
 * [exprint](https://github.com/parroty/exprintf) - A printf / sprintf library for Elixir, works as a wrapper for :io.format.